-JBoss Server Tools enables you to efficiently configure a local server ready for use with the IDE using Runtime Detection.
-As demonstrated here, this feature is useful for quickly configuring a server for deploying and testing an application.
+JBoss Server Tools enables you to efficiently configure a local server ready for use with CodeReady Studio using Runtime Detection.
+This feature is useful for quickly configuring a server for deploying and testing an application.

 3.1.
 CONFIGURING A LOCAL SERVER